-The Capital Spending forecast was developed based on a review of City's actual capital spending, approved budgets, and discussions with City staff with respect to planned capital projects, adjusted for including any external (government) funding for these capital projects.
+The Capital Spending forecast was developed based on a review of City's actual capital spending, approved budgets, and discussions with City staff with respect to planned capital projects, adjusted for any external (government) funding for these capital projects.

-Capital projects directly related to water services or sewer service were included in the respective utility revenue requirements.
-The projects related to common infrastructure replacement were allocated based on a 50-50 percent split.
+Capital projects directly related to water services or sewer services were included in the respective utility revenue requirements.
+The projects related to common infrastructure replacement were allocated based on a 50-50 percent split between water and sewer services.